Find Trade Colleges

 West Columbia, SC

-Midlands Technical College landed the #7 spot in the 2023 rankings for the most popular basic certificate construction trades programs.
-Located in the large suburb of West Columbia, MTC is a public college with a moderately-sized student population.
+Midlands Technical College came in at #7 in this year’s edition of the Most Popular Construction Trades Basic Certificate Trade Schools in South Carolina ranking.
+Located in the large suburb of West Columbia, MTC is a public school with a medium-sized student population.

 Read More…

-With a ranking of #9, Northeastern Technical College did quite well on this year’s most popular schools for construction trades students working on their basic certificate.
+Northeastern Technical College did quite well in this year’s ranking of the most popular places for construction trades students to get a basic certificate.
+It came in at #9 on the list.
 Northeastern Technical College is a small public school located in the rural area of Cheraw.

 Best Construction Trades Colleges in the Southeast Region